kgumpula2/sentence-transformers/README.md

 # 15642 Project

-Our work is forked off of the sentence-transformers package.
+Our work is forked off of the sentence-transformers package, though we preserve the original README to maintain citations, and also have separated our own components from the rest of the repository.

 ## Dataset